mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Returns the filename and path associated with [CraftConfiguration](#T-ParquetClassLibrary-Crafts-CraftConfiguration 'ParquetClassLibrary.Crafts.CraftConfiguration')'s designer file.
+Returns the filename and path associated with [CraftConfiguration](#T-ParquetClassLibrary-Crafts-CraftConfiguration 'ParquetClassLibrary.Crafts.CraftConfiguration')'s definition file.

 ##### Returns

-A full path to the associated designer file.
+A full path to the associated file.

 ##### Parameters